srikrsna/oauth-introspection/README.md

-# OAuth2 Introspection
+# OAuth2 Introspection Client

 Go middleware client library for the OAuth2 Introspection Spec ([rfc7662](https://tools.ietf.org/html/rfc7662 "Introspection Spec")).
 Its 100% compatible with standard `net/http`.
 Can be used with a variety of routers.
 Built using the new `content` package in Go 1.7 and hence only works for Go 1.7+.
 Can be easily extended as allowed in the spec.
-For more advanced examples refer to the [godoc](Fill).
+For more advanced examples refer to the [godoc](https://godoc.org/github.com/srikrsna/oauth-introspection).

 ## Simple Example